euu2021/training-Freeplane-script-GPT/README.md

 - This is the chat bot (Requires ChatGPT Plus): https://chat.openai.com/g/g-GHr7occhP-freeplane-scripts-creator

 The bot uses actions to communicate with the Github repositories (see bellow), so it will ask for permissions when creating the script.

+Important: it is necessary that the bot makes the calls (it will show the message "Talked to api.github.com" or "Talked to raw.githubusercontent.com").
+If it fails, it will show the message "Error talking to" and the quality of the code will be bad.
+If that happens, try to regenerate the answer until the calls are made succesfully.

 - The prompt that I'm using: [prompt](prompt)